Tryd0g0lik/messager/REadme.md

 - User can send an one or more files.
 - Each file be checked on the unique.
 The user can be raname self file, but unique = False if he sent the his.
 - The user can make the copy from self file and rename it.
 Exemple.
 Makes 4 copies from the one file and send its In chat message will see only one  the file
-- The user can't send a file if the one file's size  more than 10MB or the total size (all ) files > 64 MB on single massge. \
+- The user can't send a file if the one file's weight more than 10MB or the total weight (all ) files > 64 MB on single massge. \
-For change a totall's size is the page: `app_messager\frontend\src\scripts\services\upload_files.ts` and code \
+For change a totall's weight is the page: `app_messager\frontend\src\scripts\services\upload_files.ts` and code \
 ```js
 if (Object(fileArr[i]).size > 10000000) {
 	....